suprakashbh/microservices/README.md

 Zuul Server

-	To set up a Zuul server , create a java class with @EnableZuulProxy annotation
+To set up a Zuul server,create a java class with @EnableZuulProxy annotation

 		` 	@SpringBootApplication
 			@Controller